 Watch out how augmented reality impacts the education industry.

 This video is made using InVideo.io

 Experts have been advocating the benefits of applying game dynamics onto non-gaming contexts and motivating people to achieve their goals for a long time.
 Unfortunately, decision-makers in the education industry have always been skeptical about it.
 But the good news is, it’s slowly making its way into the industry now.
 With gamification, user engagement can be improved by a large margin with the help of learning materials.
 Experts say that integrating gamification with education can boost learners’ motivation by up to a 90% recall rate.
 It’s an obvious benefit as the more the learners assume active roles in knowledge reception, the more they feel part of the learning environment which automatically improves their chances of remembering it.

-It is pretty evident that the year 2016 will be all about personalization and improving learners’ interests, allowing them to choose their own paths and adjusting their course timings.
+It is pretty evident that the coming years will be all about personalization and improving learners’ interests, allowing them to choose their own paths and adjusting their course timings.
 In many ways, it will be a revolutionary period as well, as it is likely to change our approach towards learning and education on the whole.

 Have an interesting idea for the school nearby and its students/faculty?
 We can transform your ideas into reality, mixing it with a lot of cutting-edge technologies.
 For more details, contact our educational sector programming experts.